The letter to the church in Laodicea

 In those days, water was good in two states:

-• Cold: so it was refreshing to drink
+- Cold: it was refreshing to drink

 The solution

-And IF they listen, they will SIT with Him on the throne in the throne room of God.
+And if they listen, they will SIT with Him on the throne in the throne room of God.

-Now wait a minute: No one sits in the throne room, everyone stands!So what does that mean for Laodicea?
-Is this motivation enough for them?
+Now wait a minute: No one sits in the throne room, everyone stands!
+What does that mean for Laodicea?
+Is this enough motivation to change the way they think?